servalproject/batphone/CURRENT-RELEASE.md

 SERVAL MESH SHOULD NOT BE RELIED UPON IN AN EMERGENCY is it is an INCOMPLETE PROTOTYPE and BEST EFFORT in nature, and may FAIL TO OPERATE.

-SERVAL MESH may COST YOU MONEY if you have a MOBILE DATA PLAN by allowing NEARBY DEVICES TO USE YOUR DATA PLAN WITHOUT YOUR KNOWLEDGE OR CONSENT.
+SERVAL MESH may COST YOU MONEY if you have a MOBILE DATA PLAN by TURNING OFF WI-FI NETWORK ACCESS or by allowing NEARBY DEVICES TO USE YOUR DATA PLAN WITHOUT YOUR KNOWLEDGE OR CONSENT.

 SERVAL MESH may REVEAL AND/OR BROADCAST YOUR LOCATION, IDENTITY OR OTHER INFORMATION through its normal operation.